nikita-sh/secret_santa/README.md

                         Path to file containing forbidden pairings.
 ```

 The output will be printed to the console.
-The exceptions file is an optionYou can also use the `-h` flag for help with command line options.
+The exceptions file is an optional argument.
+You can also use the `-h` flag for help with command line options.

 ### File Format